Oedipus (Dryden play): Career and reputation

-Concept and composition of Oedipus, a Tragedy
+Concept and composition

-The underlying concept for the play
+Underlying concept

 Oedipus Rex was originally written by Sophocles in 430 BC, and later on the subject was adapted by Seneca and Corneille.
 In the preface to Oedipus, a Tragedy, Dryden refers to these authors and comments on their works.
 By doing so, he reveals his concept of Oedipus, a Tragedy, and explains why he thinks that the Latin and French adaptions of the drama were inferior to the original work by Sophocles.

 In our Age, Corneille has attempted it, and it appears by his Preface, with great success: But a judicious Reader will easily observe, how much the Copy is inferiour to the Original.

 Dryden disapproves of the way Corneille has treated the subject, but not the subplot – a love story involving Theseus and Dirce: in Oedipus, a Tragedy, Dryden himself uses a love story as subplot.
 According to Dryden, however, the French dramatist failed to create a heroic Oedipus.
 Instead of showing Oedipus as a just and merciful monarch, Corneille attaches only negative traits to Oedipus.
 The love story involving Theseus and Dirce gets too much attention and is put into the centre of his work.

 …if he desir'd that Oedipus should be pitied, he shou'd have made him a better man.
 He forgot that Sophocles had taken care to shew him in his first entrance, a just, a merciful, a successful, a Religious Prince, and in short, a Father of his Country: instead of these, he has drawn him a suspicious, designing, more anxious of keeping the Theban Crown, than solicitous for the safety of his People: Hector'd by Theseus, contemn'd by Dirce, and scarce maintaining a second part in his own Tragedie…"

 Dryden criticises Seneca's adaptation of the drama for lacking any naturalness of emotion and blames the Latin author for using artificial language, and as a consequence the lack of effects on stage:

 Seneca […] is always running after pompous expression, pointed sentences, and Philosophical notions, more proper for the Study than the Stage: The French-man follow’d a wrong scent; and the Roman was absolutely at cold Hunting.

 Dryden disapproves of the fact that Seneca has failed to introduce new aspects, except one: the scene when Lajus's ghost is called and appears on stage, which Dryden and Lee implement in their adaptation.

 Seneca supply'd us with no new hint, but only a Relation which he makes of his Tiresias raising the Ghost of Lajus: which is here perform'd in view of the Audience…